LeonardoLegaspi/bellotero.io/README.md

 ```

 You're almost there.
-Next, fire up the project with the CLI command bellow and go to your browser in your local port 2001:
+Next, fire up the project with the CLI command bellow and go to your browser in your local host 2001:

 ```bash
 docker run -p 2001:80 bellotero-react
 ```

+_Here's the link for you browser: http://localhost:2001/_

 _Note: Be aware that the port 2001 in your localhost must be available._